X-Immersion/VoiceMaker_Documentation/subsystem.md

 ![Generate Audio Data](res/subsystem_generate.png)

 Generate audio data from text asynchronously.
-You can then use the following nodes with the [Audio Generation Result](api_reference.md#audio-generation-result):
+You can then use the following nodes with the [Audio Data](api_reference.md#audio-generation-result):
 * [Audio Data to PCM Data](bp_library.md#audio-data-to-pcm-data)
 * [Audio Data to WAV Data](bp_library.md#audio-data-to-wav-data)
 * [Create SoundWave from AudioData](bp_library.md#create-soundwave-from-audiodata)